mtrohman/heiswayi.github.io/_posts/2017-02-11-php-commonly-use-php-functions-in-my-php-projects.md

 ---
 layout: post
-title: PHP - Commonly use PHP functions or code snippets in my past PHP projects
+title: PHP - Commonly use PHP functions or code snippets in my PHP projects
-description: Sharing a compilation of commonly use PHP functions or code snippets in my past PHP projects and they are quite helpful in most of the times.
+description: Sharing a compilation of commonly use PHP functions or code snippets in my PHP projects and they are quite helpful in most of the times.
 keywords: php, commonly use php functions, php code snippets, php projects, compilation of code snippets, helpful php functions
 tags: [PHP]
 comments: true
 ---

 Few years ago, I had been actively developing stuffs in PHP and some of my PHP projects source code are backed up to my [GitHub](https://github.com/heiswayi).
-Here is a compilation of **commonly use PHP functions in my past PHP projects** and they are quite helpful in most of the times.
+Here is a compilation of commonly use PHP functions in my PHP projects and they are quite helpful in most of the times.

 ### Hash user password